slcs-jsc/jurassic/README.md

 ## Contributing

 We are interested in sharing JURASSIC for operational or research applications.
-Please do not hesitate to contact us, if you have any further questions or need support.
+Please do not hesitate to contact us if you have any further questions or need support.

 ## License